By Carlton Foster

 Again Peter’s mother-in-law who was sick with a fever, Jesus TOUCHED her hand, and the fever left her.
-She also AROSE, and MINISTERED to them.
-There were lots of actions that followed their belief.
+She also AROSE and MINISTERED to them.
+There were lots of actions that followed their beliefs.
 In the evening, they BROUGHT to him many that were possessed with devils, and he CASTED out the spirits with his words and healed all those who were sick.

 Faith versus Fear #1